 In contrast, irrevocable trusts cannot be revoked or modified after they are signed.
 Irrevocable trusts can be useful tools for specific goals, like reducing taxes, but they require giving up ownership and control of trust property.

 When you set up a living trust to transfer your property to your loved ones after your death, you can potentially save them time, hassle, and money.
 Property left through a will (rather than a living trust) might be tied up for months or even years in probate court, and could involve significant court costs and lawyers' fees.
 By contrast, property left through a trust can be distributed to your beneficiaries almost immediately, and often without the need for an attorney.

-Kentucky does not use the Uniform Probate Code, which some states have adopted to streamline the probate process.
-Kentucky does have a simplified probate process for small estates.
+Some states have fully adopted a model law called the Uniform Probate Code, which streamlines the probate process, but unfortunately Kentucky is not one of these states.
+However, Kentucky does offer a simplified probate process for small estates.
 A surviving spouse or children can petition the court to use this shortcut if the value of the property subject to probate is $30,000 or less.
 (You might be surprised to find that not all of your property is subject to probate.)
 Anyone who paid "preferred claims," which are debts of the estate that are prioritized, like funeral expenses and taxes, can petition for this simplified process as well.
 In Kentucky, this shortcut is also called "dispensing with administration."

 If simplified probate is available to your estate, you might not need to worry about making a living trust just to avoid probate.

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons: